wix-incubator/repluggable/README.md

 ## API dependencies

 Since APIs are contributed though entry points, their availability depends on the loading timing of the provider package, and a specific entry point within it.
-From a consumer package perspective, this creates a situation in which one or more of APIs the package depends on may be unavailable.
+From a consumer package perspective, this creates a situation in which one or more of APIs the package depends on may be temporarily unavailable.

 `AppHost` resolves that with the help of explicit dependency declarations.
 Every entry point must declare APIs on which it depends (including dependencies of all pieces contributed by the entry point).
 If any of the required APIs is unavailable, the entry point is put on hold.
 There are two possible cases: